MPenaR/UWVFTrefftz/notes/Neumann_to_Dirichlet_operators.md

-# Neumann to Dirichlet operators and fluxes.
+# Neumann to Dirichlet operators.

 ## Waveguide
 ### Dirichlet to Neumann